TiBeN/ia-mame/README.md

 Legal
 -----

-`ia-mame` is the effort of one developper and is in any way associated with the official Mamedev team.
+`ia-mame` is an independant project and is in any way associated with the official Mamedev team.

 `ia-mame` uses archive.org as a service and does not host nor provide